 Opened in September 2021, CENTREPIECE at Melbourne Park is a brand-new events and conference venue in Australia’s sporting capital of Melbourne.
 Building on the experience offered for major events like the Australian Open, the innovative venue is capable of hosting large-scale events including conferences, awards nights and gala dinners.
 CENTREPIECE spans over 4,500 sqm (48, 438 sq. ft) across three levels and is nestled among leading sporting and concert venues including the iconic Rod Laver Arena and Melbourne Cricket Ground.
-Its Grand Hall is a 200 sqm pillarless space with floor-to-ceiling windows projecting natural light across the 8.5m (28 ft)-high ceilings.
+The pillarless Grand Hall offers 2,000sqm of floor-to-ceiling windows projecting natural light across the 8.5m (28 ft)-high ceilings.
 The Grand Hall opens out to an 800 sqm (8611 sq. ft) pre-function space and expansive outdoor terrace, boasting sensational views of the Melbourne city skyline.

 Cocktail capacity: 1,000